BIBL 830 The Bible and the Pastor (or Uses of Scripture in Pastoral Ministry)

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
-Each thread must be 500–600 words, incorporate 2 scholarly citations in current Turabian format, and demonstrate course-related knowledge.
+Each thread must consist of a minimum of 500 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be at least 200 words and incorporate 2 scholarly citations in current Turabian format.
+Each reply must be at least 300 words in length.
+For any sources used, they must be cited using Turabian format.
 (CLO: A, B, C)